 The Chief attends various meetings to keep members informed about any issue related to the Department’s operations, and to respond to citizens’ complaints or concerns.
 The Chief acts on all matters related to disciplinary issues and recommends awards for exemplary conduct of the Department’s sworn and civilian employees.
 The Chief also makes presentations to private citizens’ community groups, churches, schools, and the business and industrial community to promote the goals and missions of the Police Department and to solicit their input in making the Township of Egg Harbor a safe place in which to live, visit and conduct business.

 During a state of emergency such as civil disturbance in the Township, the Chief assumes a leadership role in planning, coordinating and directing all activities aimed at restoring peace in the Township or otherwise returning conditions to normal.

 The Chief has jurisdiction within the Township of Egg Harbor and line command authority over 95 sworn and 35 civilian employees.
 The official duties of the Chief are described in the Township Code.

 The Egg Harbor Township Police Department (EHTPD) is an organization of approximately 130 women and men who are responsible for maintaining a safe, crime-free environment.
-The Chief of Police administers an annual budget of $XX.XX million and has over 95 sworn officers under his jurisdiction.
+The Chief of Police administers an annual budget of approximatley $11 million dollars and has over 95 sworn officers under his jurisdiction.
 The Chief of Police reports to the Mayor and Township Committee and interacts with the Township Administrator.
 The Chief is responsible for the conduct of operations, the efficient and effective utilization of the Department's financial and human resources and is ultimately accountable to the Township of Egg Harbor.